1coderookie/KobraGoNeoInsights/docs/calibration.md

     If the feeder gear pressure is too low, the gear won't 'grab' the filament sufficiently and therefore starts slipping and grinding instead of pulling it back.
 If the pressure is too high though, it'll deform the filament which may result in e.g. visible artefacts of your printed model.
 So make sure you adjusted the correct pressure.
     You can check if the filament gets properly fed and retracted by looking at the filament.
 Adding some marks with a water resistant pen might be helpful.
 Observe the filament if it gets retracted (= pushed back) and fed reliably when the printer should do so.

-??? info "Stringing - What Causes It And What Affects It"

-    Stringing can be caused and affected by different factors and therefore can't always be avoided by adjusting retraction settings only.
-You can find countless articles about it, so maybe do a little research on it.
-    Based on my own experiences, the following variables besides the retraction settings should be taken into account as well as one probably doesn't think about them in the first place:

-    - The type of filament (PLA, ABS, PETG, TPU).
-    - The quality of filament.
-    - The moisture of filament (moist filament increases stringing).
-    - The printing temperature (too high as well as too low printing temperatures cause stringing).
-    - The feeder gear pressure (if it's too low, the gear can't grab the filament reliably and therefore can't retract reliably).
-    - The quality and the state of the nozzle (low-quality nozzles as well as worn out and/or slightly clogged nozzles can increase stringing).
-    - The quality and the state of the PTFE tube inside of the heatbreak (stringing got way better after I replaced the stock PTFE tube with a Capricorn one, it seems that the lower friction of the Capricorn tube affected the retraction capability; also a slightly clogged and/or deformed tip of the PTFE tube affected this).
-    - Retraction settings, so the retraction *distance* and the retraction *speed*.
-      Even though one would usually assume that higher values should/would be better to avoid or at least deal with stringing, it's not always the case.
-So instead of e.g. going higher than 1mm retraction distance at the direct drive of the Neo (which would provoke clogging), go much lower and see how it goes.
-      This seems to be affected not only by the *type* of filament (flexible filament like TPU needs completely different settings than pretty hard filament like PLA for example), but also by the *quality* of filament.
-Often cheap filament is lighter and more flexible than high quality filament and therefore it needs lower retraction settings overall to achieve good results.
-    - The object one wants to print (certain objects just caused stringing, even tho I usually printed without any stringing; I'd recommend to print retraction towers with two cone-shaped towers as well, to get the different diameter into account as well).
-    - The settings of the slicer (there are many articles and videos about this topic, so I'd recommend to do some research on it for your specific slicer).

 ### Retraction Distance
 The retraction distance is a crucial setting one has to take care about.
 The retraction *distance* (r.d.) is the setting how *far* the feeder gear will pull back the filament when retracting.
 However, if the r.d. is too high, it'll lead to clogs.
 Finding the correct setting here can be difficult as it depends on various other settings and variables, so there isn't a general one-fits-all setting one could use.
 However, there is a rule of thumb though one should be aware of: if you're using a bowden drive feeder gear system like the one of the **Go**, the r.d. is higher than the one using a direct drive system like the **Neo**.
 This is because of the slack of the bowden drive system, where the feeder gear is about 30cm away from the hotend.
 So as a general rule it's said that at bowden drives the r.d. is something around 6mm, at direct drives it's around 1mm.

 For finding out the correct r.d. setting, you can print retraction distance towers, where different r.d. values are applied at ceratin heights (kinda the same like when printing temperature towers).
 Before doing so, you should have figured out the correct printing temperature though.
 I'd suppose to start with the following settings as *maximum* r.d. values: